beutepa/mssql-docker/windows/mssql-server-windows-express/readme.md

 	The path refers to files **within the container**.
 So make sure to include them in the image or mount them via **-v**!

-This example shows all parameters in action:
+This example shows all parameters in action for attaching a database:
 ```
 docker run -d -p 1433:1433 -v C:/temp/:C:/temp/ -e sa_password=<YOUR SA PASSWORD> -e ACCEPT_EULA=Y -e attach_dbs="[{'dbName':'SampleDB','dbFiles':['C:\\temp\\sampledb.mdf','C:\\temp\\sampledb_log.
 ldf']}]" microsoft/mssql-server-windows-express